silentz/triton-mnist-example/README.md

 ## Triton client

-Python triton image client.
 Only available on linux due to triton client library limitations.
 Following steps are required to run model:

 1. Install dependencies:
 ```bash